uktrade/lite-frontend/README.md

 ## UI tests

+We use pytest + Selenium for end-to-end tests.

+Run all tests

+    PIPENV_DOTENV_LOCATION=exporter.env ENVIRONMENT=local pipenv run pytest ui_tests/

+> You can use the flags `--step-through` (in conjunction with `-s`) and `--step-verbose` to stop on each step.
+Helpful for exploration and debugging.

-The UI tests (a.k.a. end-to-end tests, e2e tests, browser tests or functional tests) require some local configuration changes before they can run.
+> The UI tests (a.k.a. end-to-end tests, e2e tests, browser tests or functional tests) require some local configuration changes before they can run.
 As mentioned above, you need to run `make run_caseworker` and `make run_exporter`.
 These copy the `example.caseworker.env` and `example.exporter.env` files to `caseworker.env` and `exporter.env`
 respectively.
 In each file, the following variables need to have different values (see development team members for